CertiKProject/zkwasm-fv/README.md

 }.
 ```

-The correctness theorem then works by defining a relation `state_rel i st`, which says that the `i`th row of the ETable represents the Wasm machine state `st`.
+The correctness theorem then works by defining a relation `state_rel i st`, which says that the i-th row of the ETable represents the Wasm machine state `st`.
 The definition of the relation is in the same file.

 If we consider the theorem statement again, it begins with the hypotheses `(etable_values enabled_cell i) = 1`, `etable_values (ops_cell BinBit) i = 1`, and `etable_values op_class i = RTableModel.BitOp_And`.
 These are columns in the ETable that specify which instruction is about to be executed.
 There are some "instruction decode" circuits relating these columns to the `iid` program counter and the program image table, but in this effort we did not formally verify the decode logic; it has been manually audited to make sure that each row has such a combination of decode columns that one of the instruction correctness theorems apply.
-(With some additional effort the decode logic could be verified also, but it seems less error prone than other circuits.)
+(With some additional effort, the decode logic could be verified also, but it seems less error prone than other circuits.)

-Next there is precondition  `mops_at_correct i`.
-This was discussed above in the section about MTable, it is justified by the `mops_correct` lemma.
+Next, there is the precondition `mops_at_correct i`.
+This was discussed above in the section about MTable and is justified by the `mops_correct` lemma.

 The rest of the theorem statement corresponds to [the official Wasm specification of t.binop](https://webassembly.github.io/spec/core/exec/instructions.html#exec-binop).
 It says to pop the two top values `x2` and `x1` off the stack, and instead push `AND x2 x1`.
 The other effect of the instruction is to increment the program counter `iid`.

-Notably, unlike the decode columns, the precondition about the stack doesn't cover all the cases, since we do not say what happens if the stack is empty.
+Notably, unlike the decode columns, the precondition about the stack does not cover all cases, since we do not say what happens if the stack is empty.
 This corresponds to the statement in the Wasm specification that "Assert: due to validation, two values of value type are on the top of the stack".
 In other words, the responsibility of ensuring that the stack is well-formed lies with the Wasm type checker in Wasmi, not with the zkWasm circuits.
-Similar considerations apply accessing global variables (the type checker enforces that a suitable global location exists).
+Similar, considerations apply accessing global variables (the type checker enforces that a suitable global location exists).

-#### Re-using specifications from WasmCert
+#### Re-using Specifications from WasmCert

 In order to avoid making mistakes when writing the statements of the instruction correctness theorems, we do not invent them independently.
-Instead we use the existing [WasmCert](https://github.com/WasmCert/WasmCert-Coq) specification of Wasm, which has been developed and validated by a team of researchers.
-In the above example one can see that we use the definition of the bitwise-AND operation (`int_and`) from WasmCert.
-This reuse is most important for the memory load and store operations, which are specified in terms of WasmCert's definitions of memory operation.
+Instead, we use the existing [WasmCert](https://github.com/WasmCert/WasmCert-Coq) specification of Wasm, which has been developed and validated by a team of researchers.
+In the above example, one can see that we use the definition of the bitwise-AND operation (`int_and`) from WasmCert.
+This reuse is most important for the memory load and store operations, which are specified in terms of WasmCert's definitions of memory operations.
 The memory is probably the most complex part of specifying Wasm, so re-using existing work is helpful.

-However, although we use the WasmCert auxiliary definitions we can not directly re-use the WasmCert operation semantics.
-This is because zkWasm doesn't implement the Wasm source language, but instead an intermediate language that Wasmi compiles into (see [this comment](https://github.com/DelphinusLab/wasmi/blob/659fcf7a84b1a67f6cbaa72cce7f953dc1580790/src/isa.rs) for an overview).
+However, although we use the WasmCert auxiliary definitions, we can not directly re-use the WasmCert operation semantics.
+This is because zkWasm does not implement the Wasm source language, but instead an intermediate language that Wasmi compiles into (see [this comment](https://github.com/DelphinusLab/wasmi/blob/659fcf7a84b1a67f6cbaa72cce7f953dc1580790/src/isa.rs) for an overview).
 The differences most relevant to us are:

 * All control flow structures are flattened to plain gotos.
 * Implicit returns via reaching function scope `End` are replaced with an explicit `return` instruction.
-* Locals are allocated on on the value stack.
+* Locals are allocated onto the value stack.

 The control flow difference can be seen above: the instruction only manipulates simple "program counter" iid, instead of structured blocks.
-The locals can be seen in the specifications of LocalSet/LocalGet which are stack operations rather than accesses of a separate state, and also in the Return instruction (which pops values from the stack).
+The locals can be seen in the specifications of LocalSet/LocalGet, which are stack operations rather than accesses of a separate state, and also in the Return instruction (which pops values from the stack).

-In addition to the differences between Wasm and the Wasmi ISA, there are also three places where our specifications disagree with WasmCert because the version of WasmCert we used is "wrong" or incomplete (they acknowledge this in comments in the source code).
+In addition to the differences between Wasm and the Wasmi ISA, there are also three places where our specifications disagree with WasmCert, because the version of WasmCert we used is "wrong" or incomplete (they acknowledge this in comments in the source code).

-* The WasmCert LOAD specification doesn't define sign extension, so we define our own [sign_extension](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/OpLoadHelper.v#L137) function.
+* The WasmCert LOAD specification does not define sign extension, so we define our own [sign_extension](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/OpLoadHelper.v#L137) function.
-* The WasmCert `wasm_extend_s` function for CONVERSION operators is incomplete, so we define our [sign_extend](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/OpConversion.v#L30)
+* The WasmCert `wasm_extend_s` function for CONVERSION operators is incomplete, so we define our own [sign_extend](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/OpConversion.v#L30)
 * The WasmCert MEM_GROW specification works by comparing to some maximum amount of available memory, but the zkWasm circuit implementation can refuse one allocation and still allow another allocation later.
 The zkWasm behavior seems to be allowed by the English-language Wasm specification.
+* The WasmCert specifications for shifts and rotations are incorrect.
+When shifting/rotating a number n by k bits, the Wasm specification actually shifts/rotates n by (k mod s) bits, where s is the number of bits n has (32 or 64), but WasmCert does not include this modulo operation.
+In addition, signed shift operations do not yet exist in WasmCert.